Eating disorders (E.D.) lie.

 There are no such things as good and bad foods.

-This is just something your eating disorder makes you believe.
+This is just another lie your eating disorder makes you believe.
 When you eat according to a balanced meal plan you can eat anything you like, also pies and treats.
 That is part of life and it makes it fun!

 11. My body weight defines me